7 Spiritual Books About Angels

 6. Angels & Demons (Robert Langdon)

 Angels And Demons is the first of Dan Brown’s thrillers with Robert Langdon.
 In this case, we’re in Italy and going through St Peter’s Square, and the pope’s involved in the Catholic Church.
-In terms of writing style, it’s a page-turner, and you want to finish in one sitting.
+Regarding writing style, it’s a page-turner, and you want to finish in one sitting.
 The chapters are, on average, 3 to 4 pages each, except for a few chapters, but it keeps you moving.

 I’m intrigued by the symbology of the Illuminati and the capture.
-It goes from the rivalry between scientific scientists and the scientific world with the Catholic Church.
+It goes from the rivalry between scientific scientists and the scientific world to the Catholic Church.
 So you’ve got the faith-based religion and the power of the Catholic Church versus science and the scientists working out of secret labs.
 Then you’ve got some other things that put Robert Langdon on the trail, and it becomes your thriller story.
-The first quarter is backStory, and then you get into the thrilling part where it’s one scene after the next.
+The first quarter is backstage, and then you get into the thrilling part where it’s one scene after the next.

 Angels & Demons